Carnegie Corporation Oral History Project

 About the Project

-The Columbia Center for Oral History (CCOH) is currently conducting an oral history project to document the history of the Carnegie Corporation of New York (CCNY) under the tenure of President Vartan Gregorian, beginning in the late 1990s and continuing through the present.
-The CCNY Oral History Project will involve interviews with approximately 40 selected CCNY leaders, including the president and vice-presidents, trustees, key staff, program officers, project partners, grant recipients and others in order to accomplish an in-depth history of the Corporation during Dr. Gregorian’s tenure.
-The project will be conducted between October 2011 and September 2013 and will produce 150 hours of interview, including a significant amount recorded on video.
+The Columbia Center for Oral History (CCOH) is conducted an oral history project to document the history of the Carnegie Corporation of New York (CCNY) under the tenure of President Vartan Gregorian, beginning in the late 1990s and continuing through the present.
+The CCNY Oral History Project interviewedapproximately 40 selected CCNY leaders, including the president and vice-presidents, trustees, key staff, program officers, project partners, grant recipients and others in order to accomplish an in-depth history of the Corporation during Dr. Gregorian’s tenure.
+The project, conducted between October 2011 and September 2013, and produced approximately 150 hours of interview, including a significant amount recorded on video.

-The continued collection of interviews and archival material from CCNY throughout Phase Three not only adds to the documentation of the foundation’s history but adds to the growing scholarly field of philanthropic studies and provides the means for scholars to embark on in-depth research into the history of CCNY and philanthropy as a whole, including its impact on policy and the long-term dynamics that affect the work of grantees.
+The continued collection of interviews and archival material from CCNY throughout Phase Three added to the documentation of the foundation’s history, to the growing scholarly field of philanthropic studies and provided the means for scholars to embark on in-depth research into the history of CCNY and philanthropy as a whole, including its impact on policy and the long-term dynamics that affect the work of grantees.